ForusOne/adk_agent/adk/01-agent/README.md

 # ADK 01-Agent Examples

 This directory contains example agent implementations using the Agent Development Kit (ADK).
-Each subfolder demonstrates a different approach to building, configuring, and running AI agents, from basic setups to advanced runtime and search-enabled agents.
+Each sub-folder demonstrates a different approach to building, configuring, and running AI agents, from basic setups to advanced runtime and search-enabled agents.

 ## ADK component
-The following image explain the most important concept : event loop in ADK runtime.
+The following image explain components of ADK.
 ![adk component](https://github.com/ForusOne/adk_agent/blob/main/images/adk_components.png?raw=true)

 ## Agent Hierarchy.
-ADK is a framework to configure multi-agent system in a process.
-You can use sub agent and tool to implement multi-agent system.
+ADK is a framework to configure multi-agent system in **a process**.
+You can configure multiple sub-agents and tools to implement multi-agent system, But you have to be careful, all this processing is done in a monolithic way, within a single process.
 ![Agent Hierarchy](https://github.com/ForusOne/adk_agent/blob/main/images/multi-agent.png?raw=true)

 ## Subfolders Overview